Deterministic Scheduling of Periodic Messages for Low Latency in Cloud RAN: Solving PALL on Star Routed Networks

-Algorithm PMLS runs, for each route $r$, the algorithm MLS on an instance defined as follows.
-Let $RT(r)$ be the release time of $r$, we subtract it to all release times and deadlines.
-Therefore $RT(r)$ is zero in this instance and the time at which the message of $r$ crosses $c_t$ is also set to zero, hence its waiting time is zero.
-We then modify the instance so that all release times are in $[P-\tau]$: Each release time $RT(r_i)$ is replaced by $RT(r_i) \mod P$ and $RT(r_i) - (RT(r_i) \mod P)$ is subtracted to the deadline $d(r_i)$.
-Furthermore, if a release time of a route $r_i$ is between $ P-\tau$ and $P$, we set it to $0$ and $d(i) = d(i) - P$.
+Recall that $t(r,c_1)$ is the release time of $r$.
+The \PMLS algorithm runs, for each route $r \in \cal{R}$, the algorithm \MLS on an instance defined as follows.
+Subtract $t(r,c_1)$ to all the release times and deadlines of the routes to obtain an equivalent problem.
+Therefore, $t(r,c_1)$ is zero in the instance we build, and the waiting time $w_r$ is set to zero.
+Hence, the datagram of $r$ goes through $c_2$ at time $0$ and $t_{min} = 0$.
+Then, as in Proposition~\ref{prop:canonical}, the instance is modified so that all release times are in $[P-\tau]$.
+Each release time $t(r_i,c_1)$ is replaced by $t(r_i,c_1) \mod P$ and $d(r_i) = d(r_i) - (t(r_i,c_1) - (t(r_i,c_1) \mod P))$.
+Furthermore, if the release time of a route $r$ is between $P-\tau$ and $P$, we set it to $0$ and $d(r) = d(r) - P$.
+The deadline of each route is set to the minimum of its deadline and $P - \tau$.
+Hence, if \MLS finds a solution for such a modified instance, by construction of the instance, we have $t_{max} \leq P -\tau $.
+Since $t_{min} = 0$, the assignment is valid. \PMLS returns the first assignment it finds when running \MLS for some $r \in \cal{R}$.

-The deadline of each backward route is set to the minimum of their deadline and $P - \tau$.
-Because of this modification of deadlines, if MLS finds a solution for an instance, we have $y_{max}- y_{min} \leq P -\tau $, hence it is a $(P,\tau)$ periodic assignment.
-The algorithm PMLS finds periodic assignments more often than MLS, because if MLS finds a solution with $r_i$ the route such that $y_i = y_{min}$, then this solution is found by PMLS when it selects $r_i$ as the first route.
-Since MLS is used at most $n$ times, the complexity of PMLS is in $O(n^3\log(n))$.
-Note that PMLS is a heuristic and may fail if all assignments have some $y_i$ larger than $P - \tau$.
+The instance of \wta we have defined in this transformation is equivalent to the original instance, except we have fixed the waiting time of $r$ to be zero.
+If there is some valid assignment, then at least one route has a waiting time of zero.
+Hence, when \MLS finds an assignment, \PMLS also finds one. \MLS is used at most $n$ times, thus the complexity of \PMLS is in $O(n^2\log(n))$.
+Note that \PMLS is a heuristic and may fail to find a solution even if it exists.
+It is the case when, for the $n$ modified instances, there is no solution with times $t(r_i,c_2)$ using an interval of time less than $P$ in $c_2$.